Background pattern

 In case of doubt, consult your doctor or pharmacist.

-Taking Itraconazol Stada with food, drinks and alcohol
+Taking Itraconazol Stada with food, drinks, and alcohol

-Pregnancy, breastfeeding and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 Pregnancy

-Itraconazole will not be used in pregnancy.
+Itraconazole should not be used during pregnancy.

 Breastfeeding